 'She's been quite active on the phone with all of us,' State Department spokesman Victoria Nuland told the Associated Press.

-A-okay: Former President Bill Clinton grins as he leaves New York-Presbyterian Hospital on Wednesday just hours before his wife Secretary of State Hillary Rodham Clinton was formally discharged
+he leaves New York-Presbyterian Hospital on Wednesday just hours before

 Home to rest: The Clintons purchased this home in the New York suburb of Chappaqua in 1999 for $1.7million